aqilahshawel/Hackathon-2-Group-34/README.md

 1. Constructor: The constructor initializes an empty linked list by setting both the `head` and `tail` pointers to `nullptr`.

 2. Destructor: The destructor is responsible for freeing the memory allocated for the linked list.
-Since it is not implemented in the provided code, it should be defined separately to release the memory allocated for all the nodes in the list.

 3. `append(T)`: This function is used to insert a new node with the provided value (`T`) at the end of the linked list.
 It creates a new `ListNode` object with the provided value and updates the `next` pointers accordingly to maintain the correct order of nodes in the list.